On moments of a polytope: Introduction

 where $K\neq 0$ is a real constant. \end{rema+}

 Now we introduce several finite-dimensional linear spaces related to a given finite spanning set $S\subset \bR^d$.
 Let $\cP(S)$ be the set of all generalized polytopes $\cP$ whose sets $\Verti(\cP)$ of vertices are contained in $S$.
-For $\cP\in \cP(S)$ we denote by $\mu_\cP$ its standard measure.
+For $\cP\in \cP(S)$, we denote by $\mu_\cP$ its standard measure.
 (Obviously, $\mu_\cP$ is supported on $\cP\subseteq \conv(S)$.)

 Denote by $\M(S)$ the linear space of all signed measures, i.e. the linear span of all standard measures $\mu_\cP$ for $\cP\in \cP(S)$.
 Let $\M^\Delta(S)\subseteq \M(S)$ be its subspace spanned by $\mu_\Delta$, for $\Delta\in \cP(S)$ a $d$-dimensional simplex.
 (The space $\M^\De(S)$ has earlier appeared in \cite{AlGelZel}, \cite{Al1}, \cite{Al2} in a somewhat different context.)
 We shall refer to elements of $\M(S)$ as to {\it polytopal measures} with the vertex set $S$.
-The next conjecture is central to our study.
+The following conjecture was central to our study; it was pointed out to us that it follows from results in \cite{BrVe99} after \cite{GPSS12} was released (cf. Subsection~\ref{subs:arr} for a discussion).
+As well, at the same time authors of \cite{ABR17} started working on this question; their \cite{ABR17}*{Theorem~1}, proved using a distinct from \cite{BrVe99} set of ideas, implies the conjecture. \begin{conjecture} (Corollary to \cite{ABR17}*{Theorem~1}) For an arbitrary spanning set $S$ and any $\cP\in\cP(S)$, its standard measure $\mu_\cP$ belongs to $\M^\Delta(S)$.
+In other words, $\M(S)=\M^\Delta(S)$. \end{conjecture}

+By Remark~\ref{rema:schon}, the above is non-trivial.
+In fact, \cite{ABR17} shows a stronger result, namely that the coefficients in a decomposition of $\mu_cP$ into a sum of $\mu_\Delta$ are integers, in particular resolving in the affirmative \cite{GPSS12}*{Problem~3}.
+In view of this, we can make a stronger, ``inclusion-exclusion``-like conjecture.